JavierEMendez/quantitative-trading-system/README.md

 ## Costs
     - Time spent on factor research
     - Time spent building algorithms
-    - Time spent translating quantopian algorithms to a format that can be executed in Alpace
+    - Time spent translating quantopian algorithms to a format that can be executed in Alpaca
     - Normal costs of investing, all the tools involved are free

 ## Tools